-If you’re gonna open a primary savings account in Singapore, you’re most likely going to go with one of the 3 local banks.
-OCBC is a practical choice because their ATMs are widespread yet have pretty short queues… but how good is an OCBC savings account for helping you get interest, really?
+If you’re gonna open a primary savings account in Singapore, you’re most likely going to go with one of the 3 local banks (DBS, UOB and OCBC).
+But how good is an OCBC savings account for earning interest?

 The OCBC 360 account is a savings account that starts with a low base (0.05% p.a.), but that can potentially give you higher returns.

 For every month that you complete a certain action, you receive bonus interest.
 This makes it ideal as a primary savings account — the account where you’re performing the most transactions regularly.